How Music Works

-How Music Works is a non-fiction book by David Byrne, a musician, composer, and writer best known for his work with the group Talking Heads.
+How Music Works is a non-fiction book by David Byrne, an American musician, composer, and writer best known for his work with the group Talking Heads.
 He discusses the form and influence of music in a non-linear narrative fashion, using a variety of experiences from his career to create something part autobiography and part music theory.
 The book was published through McSweeney's on September 12, 2012, and was named as one of Amazon.com's "Best Books of the Month" in that same month.
 It has received mainly positive reviews.

 Contents

 Talking Heads performing at Horseshoe Tavern in Toronto in 1978.

 The book, despite being non-fiction, has a highly non-linear structure with manual-like information, elements of Byrne's autobiography, and anthropological data on music theory all intermixed, each chapter able to stand alone.
 Byrne looks at the influence of music, even in such subtle forms as birdsongs, from a rational perspective that eschews romanticism.
 Overall, he writes that no music "is aimed exclusively at either the body or the head", with complex human beings interacting with it on different levels.

 He discusses his career with Talking Heads, detailing many points of background for their music.
 He describes how the lyrics to the 1980 song "Once in a Lifetime" drew inspiration from a recording of a preacher, as well as how the oversize suits worn in their concert film Stop Making Sense drew inspiration from ancient Japanese theatre.
 Byrne avoids bringing back up the personality conflicts leading to the band's demise, and he instead goes through their history, album by album, to detail his views on performances versus recordings as well as the effects of money and fame.
 In particular, he spends a chapter on the CBGB nightclub and the underlying conditions that supported the development of new, avant-garde artists such as Patti Smith, the Ramones, Blondie, and others besides his own band.